Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 }
 ```

 An attempt to register an empty subdomain will subsequently fail in `FIFSResolvingRegistrar` of the `aragon-id` codebase because this will essentially try to register the name of the `rootNode`.
 However, it will fail only late in the DAO deployment process but should do so earlier.
-Also to be more consistent with the input validation checks that are already in place.
+It will also be more consistent with the input validation checks that are already in place.

 **contracts/FIFSResolvingRegistrar.sol:L54-L57**